ambertin/women-in-stem/README.md

 ### Ada Lovelace (A)

 Ada Lovelace was an mathematician from the 1800s.
-She is considered by many to be the first ever computer programmer for writing an algorithm for a computing machine called the analytical engine, which was developed by inventor Charles Babbage.
+She is considered by many to be the first ever computer programmer for writing an algorithm for a computing machine called the [analytical engine](https://blogs.bodleian.ox.ac.uk/adalovelace/2018/07/26/ada-lovelace-and-the-analytical-engine/), which was developed by inventor Charles Babbage.
 Lovelace made notes on how the engine could be used to handle not just numbers, but letters and symbols, and also theorized the method of code looping.
-Her contributions had little to no impact while she was alive and were not known on a widespread scale until 1953, when her work was published by BV Bowden in *Faster Than Thought: A Symposium on Digital Computing Machines*.
+Her contributions had little to no impact while she was alive and were not known on a widespread scale until 1953, when her work was published by BV Bowden in [*Faster Than Thought: A Symposium on Digital Computing Machines*](https://doi.org/10.1002/qj.49708034340).

 ### Adele Goldberg (K)

-Adele Goldberg is a computer scientist, known for being one of the creators of the programming language Smalltalk-80, which was hugely influential to the development of many of the world's top object-oriented programming languages today (Java, Python, Ruby, etc.).
-Smalltalk also proved to be a key tool in the development of the agile development methodology, which centers on the idea of iterative development.
+Adele Goldberg is a computer scientist, known for being one of the creators of the programming language [Smalltalk-80](https://computerhistory.org/blog/introducing-the-smalltalk-zoo-48-years-of-smalltalk-history-at-chm/), which was influential in the development of many of the world's top object-oriented programming languages today (Java, Python, Ruby, etc.).
+Smalltalk also proved to be a [key tool](https://theagilerevolution.com/tag/smalltalk/) in the development of the agile development methodology, which centers on the idea of iterative development.

 ### Anita Borg (Q)